Folding any laundry is never especially fun-filled, but folding fitted sheets is a particularly frustrating, not to mention fruitless, endeavor.

 Can you iron fitted sheets?

-Yes, ironing fitted sheets isn’t essential, but it can make them easier to fold and store.
+Yes, ironing fitted sheets isn’t essential, but it can make them easier to fold and store ready for changing bedsheets.
 Also, nothing beats jumping into a bed of crisp, freshly ironed sheets!
 It helps to iron fitted sheets when they’re still slightly damp so don’t leave them in the dryer too long.
 Start by ironing the top two corners and top side, before working down the sheet, ironing as you go.
 If your sheet is wider than the ironing board, fold in half lengthways before you start ironing.
 You may choose to iron out the central crease before making the bed but it's really not necessary.

 Linda graduated from university with a First in Journalism, Film and Broadcasting.
 Her career began on a trade title for the kitchen and bathroom industry, and she has worked for Homes & Gardens, and sister-brands Livingetc, Country Homes & Interiors and Ideal Home, since 2006, covering interiors topics, though kitchens and bathrooms are her specialism.